bryansmith-db/package_images/README.md

 This dataset was created by Databricks.
 Copyright (2021) Databricks, Inc.

-This dataset is licensed under a Creative Commons Attribution 4.0 International License<https://creativecommons.org/licenses/by/4.0/>
+This dataset is licensed under a [Creative Commons Attribution 4.0 International Licens](https://creativecommons.org/licenses/by/4.0/)